BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.10 =

+* Adding styles for the floorplans grid to match up with the floorplans search

 = 0.9.2 =

 * Bugfix: the tour link referred to settings which don't presently exist.
 Those references were removed.